AidanFrye/ProjectPortfolio/README.md

   - Boomer Shooter + Roguelike currently being developed in Godot by the team behind Wired Lyre.

 # Personal Projects
-**Unnamed CardRPG**
+**Unnamed CardRPG**  - Gameplay Programmer + Designer
   - Developing card system and turn-based combat system for a fantasy RPG
+  - Key concept involves the use of a queue to time actions in a set order (inspired by oriflamme).
   - GitHub - https://github.com/AidanFrye/CardRPG